anjannair/blog/docs/Hardware/Microprocessor/Raspberry Pi 3/Nginx-Reverse-Proxy.md

+---
+title: Nginx Reverse Proxy
+description: Learn how to setup a reverse proxy with Nginx and serve multiple local websites from a single server.
+---

 # Nginx Reverse Proxy
 An Nginx reverse proxy comes in use when you need to serve multiple local servers on different ports (remember the `localhost:8080`?).
 All you require is a small software called nginx.